Enshrouded Tank Build Guide (Update 8 / Forging the Path)

 • Parry.
 Unlocks the parry mechanic.
 A perfect parry stuns the attacker and refunds stamina.

 • Heavy Armor Mastery.
 Damage reduction on top of base armor value.
 The reason heavy plate beats medium for Tank specifically.
+Compounds with the new 80% mitigation cap; this is now the highest-value Warrior node in the tree.

 • Shield Bash.
 Stuns the target and creates a counter-attack window.
 Your only opener with real burst.